Agent Integration

 Skills are installed by chant init and refreshed by chant update.
 They live in the project root at skills/:

 my-project/ skills/ chant-aws/ SKILL.md chant-aws-eks/ SKILL.md src/ index.tsAgents that support file-based skill discovery load these automatically.
-Skills are also inlined into spell prompts when a spell declares a lexicon (see Spells below).

 You don’t need to read or manage skill files yourself — they’re installed once and the agent reads them as needed.